akvaplan-niva/polarfront/readme.md

 > Open science informed by best practices.
 > We will manage POLARFRONT data in accordance with FAIR principles and the W3C best practices for publishing data on the web.
-> POLARFRONT will be built on open science principles, in line with the Norwegian Research Council’s recent policy on open science and the open data policies of UiT and Akvaplan-niva.
+> POLARFRONT will be built on open science principles, in line with The Research Council of Norway’s recent policy on open science and the open data policies of UiT and Akvaplan-niva.

 ## Repositories